“Work from anywhere and see the world.”

 Simply pop the sticker on your existing SIM card, and let it do it’s thing.
 When you’re at home, KnowRoaming stays dormant, but the minute you land into a country, or an area, not covered by your data, or voice plan, it switches on and alerts you.
 KnowRoaming provides local coverage and data, with unlimited data plans starting at $8 and you can pay as you go if you’re just hopping on to reply to a few quick emails.

 I’m always skeptical about fix-it gadgets that promise the world, but the KnowRoaming SIM card sticker might actually deliver for digital nomads on the go.

-I’m obviously a huge fan of the Outbreaker travel backpack and especially the Homebase backpack.
+I’m obviously a huge fan of the Outbreaker travel backpack.
 The separate laptop storage sleeves, built-in mesh pockets, and streamlined design mean I always know exactly where all my gear is every time I travel.
 It also makes getting through airport security a breeze (a huge plus for the digital nomad on the go).

 But, there are some other interesting bags for tech savvy digital nomads on the move: